dankamongmen/panelreels/README.md

 as 1000 for most uses, or 1024 for digital information ('kibibytes' etc.).
 The uprefix is an additional character printed following the suffix, if and only if the suffix is printed.
 If 1024 is the base, it makes sense to use 'i' as a uprefix.
-If omitdecimal is not zero, mantissae consisting entirely of zeroes will not be printed.
+If omitdecimal is not zero, a mantissae consisting entirely of zeroes will not be printed if the value is indeed precise.
 Rounding is always towards zero.

 The output will be not more than PREFIXSTRLEN+1 (8) characters for a base of 1000, or BPREFIXSTRLEN+1 (10) for a base greater than 1000 with a uprefix